Banded Discount Scheme 2020

-If you are of working age, we are planning to make changes to the way in which your Local Council Tax Reduction (sometimes called Council Tax Benefit) works.
+If you are of working age, we are changing the Local Council Tax Reduction Scheme (sometimes called Council Tax Benefit) from 1 April 2020.

-We cannot change the rules for pensioners but for others, the current system would be replaced by a simple Banded Discount Scheme with your reduction being calculated from a simple table.
+We cannot change the rules for pensioners but for others, the current system will be replaced with a simple Banded Discount Scheme with your reduction being calculated from a simple table.

 In the future you will be able to claim on line.
 But don’t worry if you find this difficult, we will be able to help you.

 We will cut down on the amount of information that you have to send to us with your claim.

 Will I have to pay more Council Tax?

 The vast majority of claimants will receive the same level of reduction as was the case under the old scheme.
 Many will actually get more help, particularly families with children and people employed in low paid jobs.
 Inevitably a few people may be worse off.
 We are looking at those in detail to make sure that the reductions are correct and are affordable.